 Students attending a UCAT course will have an afternoon of interview preparation to get them started.
 Remember, interviews cannot be 'crammed' for; you need to start thinking about them and developing skills early.

 MedEntry also offers Medical Interview Training Sessions that are tailored to specific Universities and Courses, since each university has a unique interview style and set of questions.
 The session is a day-long program facilitated by an expert.
-It covers interview technique, specific questions likely to arise and strategies that can be used to answer them.
+It covers interview technique, specific questions likely to arise and strategies that can be used to answer them and mock interviews.

 Interview training sessions provide students with strategies and tips on how to succeed in medical or dental interviews.
 The sessions are tailored to the specific university/course for which the student has received an offer, enabling detailed discussion of the specific questions likely to arise at that interview.